Siddhant-a2/sudoku_solver/README.md

 # sudoku_solver
-This project is used to solve any sudoku with ease
+This project is able to solve any sudoku with ease